Physical Therapy

 Goal of Physical Therapy

-Goals for physical therapy are highly individualized and therapists conduct evaluations which identify areas of need.
-The evaluation assess muscle weakness, flexibility, skeletal alignment, gait, coordination, balance, and developmental skill acquisition.
-Another goal for children receiving physical therapy services at Eyas Landing is full participation in team sports, as many children have difficulty with quick motor movements to effectively play team sports.
+Goals for physical therapy are highly individualized and physical therapists conduct evaluations which identify areas of need.
+The evaluations assess muscle weakness, flexibility, skeletal alignment, gait, coordination, balance, and developmental skill acquisition.
+Another goal for children receiving physical therapy services at Eyas Landing is full participation in team sports, as many children have difficulty with quick motor movements to effectively play with same aged peers

 An evaluation does not necessarily mean your child will require direct treatment or have any long-term impact on their development and Eyas Landing therapists are here to help you with any of your concerns.